About NMSU Grants

 Academic Misconduct

 Students who wish to appeal a grade will need to follow the procedures outlined below.
 The academic appeals process requires a series of steps whether the appeal is being initiated by faculty or students.
-Please read the steps as described in the documents below.
-If you wish to proceed with an appeal, the Signature Page must be filled out completely and submitted to the Academic Misconduct Appeals Committee.
+If you wish to proceed with an appeal, click here to go to the Academic misconduct page.

 Professional Licensure Disclosure